Recurrent visitations reveal selectivity beyond the 15-Minute City vision: Methods

+where $N_j$ is the normalised POI density of grid $j$, $r_{ij}$ is the Euclidean distance from the current location $i$, and $\beta=2$ represents the friction of distance.
+If returning (probability $1-P_{new}$), the agent selects a location from their visited set $S_{loc}$ proportional to its visitation frequency.
+For more details about the model fitting and validation, please refer to Section~S4 in the Supplementary Materials.

+We process the resulting synthetic visitations using the K-Visitation framework to generate comparable results with the empirical data.
+We derive a synthetic set of recurrent destinations $K_{freq}^{null}$ and nearest visitations (based on original home location) $K_{dist}^{null}$, and compute the null alignment coefficient $q_K^{null}$. $q_K^{null}$ quantifies the alignment expected if residents were purely maximising density access and minimising distance, without specific functional targeting.
+Comparing patterns of the empirical $q_K$ and $q_K^{null}$ allows for rejecting or accepting the null hypothesis.

+\paragraph{Gradient boosting classifier for predicting overshoots.} To analyse overshooting behaviour, we adopted the SHAP package \autocite{shap} with a gradient boosting classifier (XGBoost) to examine its correlated factors in urban environments.
+SHAP is a game-theory-based approach to explain a given machine learning model \autocite{lundberg2020local}.
+Tree-based predictive models, such as XGBoost, are very powerful and can capture non-linear correlations between variables \autocite{chen2016xgboost}.

-\paragraph{Gradient boosting classifier for longer trips prediction.} We employed an XGBoost classifier \autocite{chen2016xgboost} to identify predictors of frequent but longer trips.
-The target variable was defined as all visitations included in $K_{\text{freq}}$, restricted to those not classified as $K_{\text{dist}}$ (i.e., frequent but non-proximate visitations).
-Predictor variables were grouped into four domains: Socioeconomic characteristics of the home location; Attributes of the stay location, including amenity diversity and experienced segregation; Differences between home and stay characteristics, capturing relative disparities; Estimated travel time between home and stay locations.
+We build the model as a binary classifier, treating the predicted output as the recurrent but not nearest available destinations ($K_{freq} \setminus K_{dist}$).
+It is labelled against the recurrent destinations that also correspond to the nearest option ($K_{freq} \cap K_{dist}$).
+This setup allows us to identify the predictors for overshoot.
+We selected four input domains as predictors: socioeconomic characteristics of the home location; attributes of the stay location, including POI diversity and experienced income segregation; differences between these home and stay characteristics, capturing relative disparities; and estimated travel time between home and stay locations.

-For socioeconomic data, individual users were linked to the postal code area they live in, where the income level of the postal code area is obtained from the PAAVO database \autocite{2024paavo}, the official socioeconomic database published by Statistics Finland.

-The dataset was split into training (80\%) and testing (20\%) sets, which are then tuned by using Bayesian optimisation for best performance.
-We compared the tuned XGBoost model with logistic regression and a baseline (default parameter) XGBoost classifier.
-The tuned model achieved a ROC-AUC score of 0.94, substantially outperforming both logistic regression and the baseline model.

-\paragraph{Income segregation elasticity.} To examine how local living relates to social mixing, we estimated the \emph{elasticity} of experienced income segregation with respect to the alignment between proximate and recurrent mobility.
-Elasticity quantifies the percentage change in segregation for a given percentage change in alignment.
-Formally,

-where $S_K$ denotes the level of experienced segregation at $K$-visitations, and $q_K$ is the alignment coefficient between $K_{\text{freq}}$ and $K_{\text{dist}}$.
-For each grid cell with sufficient observations ($n \geq 10$ users), we estimated the elasticity by fitting a log--log regression of $S_K$ on $q_K$.